Flexberry/flexberry.github.io/pages/products/flexberry-winforms/desktop/fw_form-tuner.en.md

 ```
 the <br>Option `form` – a reference to the instance of the form before it is displayed.

-0. To set the property `UniversalFormTuner.StandardTuner` a reference to an instance of Your "tuner".
+0. To set the property `UniversalFormTuner.StandardTuner` a link to a copy of Your `тюнера`.

 In addition, for the implementation of a uniform forms processing application, you can subscribe to a special global event (in method `Main`):